splch/slc.is/posts/myFirstCar.md

 ## Lights

-I'm going to start simple: replace the rear and front lights.
-They're far too dim currently, so the first work I'll do is to replace those.
-While I'm at it, I'll also put reflective license plate holders on Lil' Mo too.
+I'm starting relatively simple: replacing the rear and front lights.
+They were far too dim, so the updated lights are LED except for brighter headlights.
+The power consumption is still a little less from replacing so many incandescents with LED.

+## Reflective Tape

+It seems like most of the upgrades relate to safety.
+I guess that's to be expected with a car without traction control, <abbr title="Anti-Lock Braking System">ABS</abbr>, or even airbags.